clojurewerkz/buffy/README.md

 ### Bit type

-Bit type is 32 bits long sequence of bits that are turned either on or off, for example,
+Bit type is `n` bits long sequence of bits that are turned either on or off, for example,

 ```clj
 [true true false false